 I questioned several vets about whether they had read material in their publications about toxins in the feed and not one could remember having seen any.
 However, they all felt that the possibility of residual toxins in dog food was probable or at least something to be considered.

 To give you an idea of how toxic these chemicals are, consider this: A large manufacturer of animal feeds in the midwest started dumping the residue of these toxins in the local river.
 In a very short time, all the fish and associated wildlife in the area were dead.
 The county agencies sued and from that point on, the toxic wastes had to be eliminated in a different way.
 The settlement was well into six figures so you can judge from that how serious the problem was.

 It has become the fashion to treat any dog presented that shows a coat problem with a 30-day supply of L-thyroxin, etc. What is amazing is that most of the dogs treated in this manner show some improvement in their coat problem which leads to the assumption that it must have been a thyroid problem.
 Unfortunately, the improvement is short-lived and the dog will revert to the same condition he was in prior to the hormone treatment.
 In short -- it's unwise to initiate hormone treatment without adequate testing to verify the disease.

 To the dog owner who realizes how soybeans might affect his dog and who takes great care in buying the proper soy-free kibble, may I make the following suggestion: If you add to that kibble a canned dog food, PLEASE read the label on that canned food!
 Nearly every canned dog food on the market contains soy oil.
 You would be wise to either skip the additives or use only something cooked fresh.
+Also, Instant Information on ii dog food containing bromine.
 If you use coat conditioners, you must also read the labels because some of them contain soy oil, too.